aplater/soc2-compliance/policies/password.md

     i.
 Do not use the “Remember Password” feature of applications and web browsers.

     i.
-If you suspect a password has been compromised, change the password immediately and notify engineering/security at incident@fusion-it.ca
+If you suspect a password has been compromised, change the password immediately and notify the security incident manager at incident@fusion-it.ca

 a.
 Enforcement